|first visit download Templot search this site contact Templot Club|

 Layout designs or individual templates can be saved and reloaded between sessions as you build up your final plan, and track formations from previous designs can be incorporated into the new design.

-These and similar programs are mainly designed to build up layout plans from a library collection of ready-made model "set-track" trackwork components.
+These programs are designed to build up layout plans using "pick-and-place" methods from a library collection of ready-made commercial model trackwork parts.
 Many of these are "toy" designs which bear little resemblance to full-size railway track.

 Templot is intended instead primarily for modellers who wish to construct their own track.
 It works from full-size railway practice and generates each template as it is required with an infinite variety of sizes, lengths, radii and angles, so that no two templates need ever be the same and each one is exactly matched to its location on your railway.